- The moment Balto sees Jenna's aurora beacon guiding his team home and lets out a triumphant howl, knowing he's made it back in time.

 - Also from the end, when Kaltag wholeheartedly agrees with Star's suggestion that there should be a statue of Balto, after spending the entire film hitting him for speaking up.

-Boris trying to convince Balto not to go after the missing sled team all alone: "But who's going to tell you how cold you are?"
+- Boris trying to convince Balto not to go after the missing sled team all alone: "Who's going to tell you how cold you are?"

-Jenna lying on the sick Rosie's bed, comforting her.
+- Jenna lying on the sick Rosy's bed, comforting her.